 - For even heating from top to bottom, place a piece of foil on your oven rack and lay the pizza atop it.

 - Bake the pizza for 10 minutes, however, if you desire a crisper crust, then bake for an extended period.
 Make sure that your pizza is cooked completely and all cheese is melted before serving.

 Reheating Pizza on the Stovetop

-- Heat the skillet to medium heat.
+- Bring the skillet up to medium heat.

 Reheating Pizza in the Microwave

 When it comes to reheating pizza, a microwave may be the easiest option – just pop it in for one or two minutes.
 However, is this really the best way?
 At our house, we don’t think so!
 The crust tends to become tough and dry while toppings might taste soggy.
 We recommend trying other methods if you want your pizza to taste as delicious as possible.